matt-42/vpp/README.md

 ./install.sh your_install_prefix # Install iod and vpp in a given prefix
 ```

-The script install.sh will install the iod and vpp headers.

-Video++ is a header-only library,

-To start coding, include the vpp.hh
+Video++ is a header-only library, so you just need include the vpp.hh
-header to access the core of the library:
+header to access all the basic features of the library:

 ```c++
 #include <vpp/vpp.hh>